NICHD-BSPC/intro-rnaseq-hpc/lessons/wk1_lesson01_intro_filesystem.md

 -   Directory names are case sensitive, so make sure "B" is capitalized

--   `$USER` is a built-in variable on Biowulf that will automatically be interpreted as your username!
+-   `$USER` is a built-in variable in bash that will automatically be interpreted as the currently logged in user (i.e. your username)!

 -   To check if you successfully moved into the intended directory, you should run `pwd` again.